Trump escalates a battle around immigration – and California

 In the crowded field of candidates for governor, Democrats are running to the right of the Bernie Sanders wing of the party, bemoaning business regulations and the cost of living.
 “If Republicans had a candidate with statewide visibility and credibility, they would have a shot,” says Mr. Pitney, the Claremont McKenna politics professor.

 And yet, Governor Newsom loses no opportunity to brag on the wonders of what is now the world’s fourth-largest economy and national leader in Fortune 500 companies.
-A recent statement from the governor’s office listed California as “number 1” in the nation for new business starts, access to venture capital funding, manufacturing, high-tech, and agriculture.
+A recent statement from the governor’s office listed California as “number 1” in the nation for new business starts, access to venture capital funding, manufacturing, high tech, and agriculture.

 “The simple truth is, California is one of the most successful states in the Union, if not the most successful state,” says Henry Brady, former dean of the Goldman School of Public Policy at the University of California, Berkeley.

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.